Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Introduction

-Motivated by these findings, we propose a framework for RAG faithfulness, named \textbf{C}onflict-\textbf{L}ocalized and \textbf{E}nhanced \textbf{A}ttention for \textbf{R}AG (CLEAR).
-Specifically, CLEAR consists of three key components: (i) Fine-grained knowledge pruning, which extracts knowledge from the context and filters out irrelevant items; (ii) Hidden-state probing for conflict detection, which trains a probing model for detecting knowledge conflict by observing hidden state; (iii) Conflict-Aware Fine-tuning, which regularizes the LLM's attention distribution via an attention guidance loss during fine-tuning.
+More crucially, existing methods share a fundamental limitation: they treat the LLM as a black box, applying external interventions without understanding the internal mechanisms during the reasoning process.
+Consequently, their interventions remain correlational rather than causal: they may statistically associate certain inputs with more faithful outputs, but cannot diagnose why the model fails in specific conflict instances, nor predict its behavior under novel forms of contradiction.
+To achieve robust faithfulness, we argue it is necessary to move beyond external corrections and focus on two critical questions: how is the conflict represented within the model's latent space, and how does the latent conflict disrupt faithful generation?

+In this work, we conduct a latent space analysis to uncover how LLMs internally integrate contextual knowledge with their parametric memory and how they represent conflicting knowledge within their latent space.
+Specifically, we uncover two critical findings: (i) internal hidden-state of conflicting and aligned knowledge are linearly separable in the model’s latent space, providing a latent feature for conflict detection; and (ii) contextual noise systematically increases the entropy of these representations, which clarifies why noisy contexts always obscure the latent conflict feature.

+Motivated by these findings, we introduce ProbeRAG, a framework that leverages latent probing to detect and mitigate conflicts for faithful RAG.
+It consists of three steps: (i) fine-grained knowledge pruning to reduce noise by filtering irrelevant context, (ii) latent conflict probing, where a lightweight probe is used to model the mapping relationship between hidden states and conflicting/aligned knowledge, and (iii) conflict-aware attention to modulate attention heads based on probe outputs to ensure faithful grounding.
+By integrating latent-space probing with targeted intervention, ProbeRAG shifts the paradigm from external constraint to internal guidance, enabling more robust, generalizable faithfulness.
+Our contributions are summarized as follows:

-In general, our contributions are summarized as follows: \begin{itemize} \item We conduct an in-depth analysis and reveal that LLMs integrate external knowledge through a hierarchical mechanism, and that conflicting and aligned knowledge exhibit distinct distributional patterns within sentence-level representations. \item We propose CLEAR, a novel framework designed to enhance contextual faithfulness in RAG systems.
-It employs probing techniques to accurately detect conflicting knowledge and incorporates a conflict-aware fine-tuning strategy to guide the model to accurately integrate retrieved evidence with its parametric memory. \item We extensively evaluate the effectiveness of our framework on multiple RAG benchmarks and diverse LLM architectures, demonstrating that CLEAR consistently outperforms strong baselines across all evaluation metrics. \end{itemize}
+\begin{itemize} \item We perform an in-depth analysis on the models' internal knowledge integration mechanism.
+We discover the latent conflict feature existed in this process and the negative obscurity of contextual noise. \item We propose ProbeRAG, a framework designed to enhance RAG faithfulness, which detects latent conflicting knowledge and further guides the model to pay more attention while integrating the context. \item We evaluate the effectiveness of our framework on multiple benchmarks, demonstrating that ProbeRAG consistently outperforms competitive baselines. \end{itemize}